[ Printer Friendly Version ] [ Report Abuse ]

 “What do you need?”

-By noon, everyone in the house was awake (some more than others, as Aidan reminded us all when he came downstairs with his clothes on backwards and toothpaste in his hair), and we decided it was finally time to figure out what we were going to do about the Vespertine situation.
+By noon, everyone in the house was awake (some more than others, as Aidan reminded us when he came downstairs with his clothes on backwards and toothpaste in his hair), and we decided it was finally time to figure out what we were going to do about the Vespertine situation.
 Over white cartons of Chinese takeout, the six of us gathered around the kitchen table to debate, argue and hash out a plan.

 It didn’t take long to debrief everyone on the current situation.
-After all, there was only so much you had to know – Vespertine wanted to assassinate the Minister, said Minister was giving a very public press conference tonight, and Vespertine and her men planned to be there.
+After all, there was only so much you had to know — Vespertine wanted to assassinate the Minister, said Minister was giving a very public press conference tonight, and Vespertine and her men planned to be there.
 Looking at it from the stiff, logical perspective, it was all extremely easy.
-That is, if you managed to forget about the possibility of mass casualties and — oh — one of Vespertine’s hired killers trying to off me at every present opportunity.
+That is, if you managed to forget about the possibility of mass casualties and — oh yeah — Vespertine’s hired killers trying to off me at every presented opportunity.

 You know.
 Technicalities.

-Potter was still uneasy about the idea of us going to the Ministry, but there was really no stopping us.
+Potter was still uneasy about the idea of us going to the Ministry, but there was really no other option.
 Even Aidan agreed that contacting the Aurors would be a bad idea — after all, not only did the Aurors have no clue about what was really going on, but there was also the chance they would arrest me if we came forward.
 It wasn’t worth the risk.